jmkidd/dogmap/README.md

 gatk version 4.2.0.0
 GNU parallel
 samtools version >= 1.9
-tabix version >= 1.7
+tabix and bgzip from htslib version >= 1.9
 ```

 ## Conceptual overview of pipeline

-Pipeline steps are implemented in process-illumina.py.
+Pipeline steps are implemented in process-illumina.py and process-illumina-file.py.
 This script is designed to run on our
 [cluster environment](https://arc-ts.umich.edu/greatlakes/configuration/) which features compute cores with local solid state drives.

 All paths are given as examples and should be modified for your own use.

 **Note: This implementation is designed for use with fast storage.**  If you are running
-on a cluster with slower storage, then steps like MarkDuplicatesSpark will be very slow.
+on a cluster with slower storage, such as network mounted file systems, then steps like MarkDuplicatesSpark will be very slow.
 Traditional markduplicates and sorting may work better.

 ### Step 1: read alignment using bwa-mem2